tapegram/blog/blog/excerpt_from_a_document_on_project_structure/README.md

 Overall, I think it's a good intro to the kinds of discussions I'm interested in, including Pits of Success and Conway's Law.

-I've excised the bits from the document that were peloton specific on directory layout and just kept in the meater decision points.
+I've excised the bits from the document that were peloton specific on directory layout and just kept in the meatier decision points.

 # Project Structure
 ## Motivation